Pbotsaris/ftp/README.md

 ## Log in
 Uses the `USER` and `PASS` command for for authetication.
 May also provide an anonymous access.

+## Data Transfers

+**Stream mode (MODE S)**: Data is sent as a continuous stream, relieving FTP from doing any processing.
+Rather, all processing is left up to TCP.
+No End-of-file indicator is needed, unless the data is divided into records.

+**Block mode (MODE B)**: Designed primarily for transferring record-oriented files (STRU R), although can also be used to transfer stream-oriented (STRU F) text files.
+FTP puts each record (or line) of data into several blocks (block header, byte count, and data field) and then passes it on to TCP.[8]

+**Compressed mode (MODE C)**: Extends MODE B with data compression using run-length encoding.

+Most contemporary FTP clients and servers do not implement MODE B or MODE C.

+### Stream mode

+         In a record structured file EOR and EOF will each be indicated by a two-byte control code.
+The first byte of the control code will be all ones, the escape character.
+The second byte will have the low order bit on and zeros elsewhere for EOR and the second low order bit on for EOF; that is, the byte will have value 1 for EOR and value 2 for EOF.
+EOR and EOF may be indicated together on the last byte transmitted by turning both low order bits on (i.e., the value 3).
+If a byte of all ones was intended to be sent as data, it should be repeated in the second byte of the control code.

 ## Syntax